Toyosu Market

+Prices

+The Toyosu Market, along with other smaller markets, is operated by the Tokyo Metropolitan Government.
+The wholesale prices of seafood, fruits and vegetables, flowers and meat at each of these markets are published on the Tokyo Central Wholesale Market official website in Japanese only.

 History

 The old Tsukiji fish market occupied valuable real estate close to the center of the city.
 Former Tokyo Governor Shintaro Ishihara repeatedly called for moving the market to Toyosu, Koto.
 The new Toyosu Market cost $5 billion to build.
 The long-anticipated move to the new market was scheduled to take place in November 2016, in preparation for the 2020 Summer Olympics, but on August 31, 2016, the move was postponed.
 There had been concerns that the new location was heavily polluted and needed to be cleaned up, and toxic substances were discovered in the soil and groundwater at Toyosu, due to the gas plant that was previously located on the property.
 The Tokyo Metropolitan Government spent an additional 3.8 billion yen ($33.5 million) to pump out groundwater by digging hundreds of wells.
 In June 2017, plans to move the fish market were restarted, but delayed in July to the autumn of 2018.
 After the new site was declared safe following a cleanup operation, the opening date of the new market was set for 11 October 2018.
 The grand opening was on 11 October 2018.
 It opened to the general public on 13 October 2018.

 In Tsukiji there are plans to retain a retail market, roughly a quarter of the current operation, and the remaining area of the market will be redeveloped.

 During the first auction of Toyosu Market on January 5, 2019, businessman Kiyoshi Kimura, president of Kiyomura Corp which operates the Sushi-Zanmai chain, paid a record highest bid of 333.6 million yen ($3.08 million) for a 278 kilogram (612 pound) Pacific bluefin tuna.
-The next year, again on 5 January, Kimura paid 193.2 million yen ($1.79 million) for a 276 kilogram bluefin tuna.
+On January, Kimura paid 193.2 million yen ($1.79 million) for a 276 kilogram bluefin tuna.
 This tuna was caught near Ōma, Aomori Prefecture.

+On January 4, 2026, a 243 kg (536 lb) bluefin tuna was sold for a record ¥510 million (US$3.2 million).